 With our friends and partners, we also reach out to a broadly diverse world because that’s where God is.
 From experience and reflection, we know that meaning, value, and divine purpose can be discovered “in all things.”

 Ignatius House Retreat Center was founded by the Jesuits in 1960.
+Since 1 January 2013 the ministry at Ignatius House is sponsored by the Maryland Province of the Society of Jesus.
 Today, our Jesuits are actively involved at Ignatius House leading retreats, providing spiritual direction, and celebrating the sacraments.

 For more on the Jesuits, please see http://www.jesuit.org/